KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/post-agi-layering-uai-ami-adjacency.md

 The later Google DeepMind framing, as publicly summarized and discussed, moves through a post-AGI progression:

-1. AGI as human-level artificial general intelligence;
+1. AGI as human-equivalent artificial general intelligence;
 2. ASI as artificial general superintelligence;
 3. ASI not necessarily as one isolated instance, but possibly as a collective of models or systems;
 4. UAI / Universal AI as a theoretical intelligence endpoint;